nvharish/micro-xpress-utils/README.md

 ## Contributing

-We welcome contributions to MicroXpress Utils!
+We welcome contributions to @micro-xpress/utils!
 If you have a feature request or find a bug, please open an issue or submit a pull request.
 Follow the [contribution guidelines](CONTRIBUTING.md) for more details.

 ---